Introduction

 Model 1.
 Individual search → group comparison and coordination

-In the first stage, students perform orientation and search activities individually and obtain their own results.
+In the first stage, students perform orientation and search activity individually and obtain their own results.
 In the second stage, the teacher forms groups of students with different solutions; the group's task is to compare the results, identify the reasons for the differences, formulate criteria, and reach a common decision.
 In this model, communication is primarily included in the stages of monitoring, evaluation, and reflective analysis.

-Example: constructing a "word schema."
+Example 1: constructing a "word schema."
 Students individually analyze a compound word morpheme-by-morpheme; then, in groups, they discuss the differences in the schemas and develop a coordinated solution based on the criteria and rules.

-Example: the "trial" of Peter the Great (history lesson, summarizing the topic "The Main Directions of Russia's Foreign and Domestic Policy in the Late 17th Century").
+Example 2: the "trial" of Peter the Great (history lesson, summarizing the topic "The Main Directions of Russia's Foreign and Domestic Policy in the Late 17th Century").
 The class is divided into roles: prosecutors, defense attorneys, judge, jury, and spectators.
 Restrictions on arguments and rules for presenting evidence encourage meaningful discussion, student engagement, and the need for coordinated action (including appealing to the "audience" as a resource for argumentation).
 The product is not only a "verdict" but also a comprehensive system of arguments and criteria for evaluating historical actions.

-The group is given a task that fundamentally cannot be solved individually, since the information, materials, or functions are distributed among the participants.
+The group is given a problem that fundamentally cannot be solved individually, since the information, materials, or functions are distributed among the participants.
 The solution is generated through meaningful communication, mutual requests, and coordination of actions.
 In this model, communication is the mechanism for organizing the activity itself and serves as a means of constructing a common method of action.

-Example: composing a text based on questions with distributed fragments.
+Example 1: composing a text based on questions with distributed fragments.
 The text is divided into sentences/fragments based on the characters, with each participant assigned to a "personal" character.
 Based on the content of their "personal" character's remarks, each participant must develop a hypothesis about the content of the text as a whole and test it by asking other participants a limited number of questions.
 The group's product is a coherent, logically consistent text and the basis on which it was compiled.

-Example: "Natural Zones" (Geography, 7th grade).
+Example 2: "Natural Zones" (Geography, 7th grade).
 Groups receive sections of a contour map with coordinates and must identify the climate, topography, soils, vegetation, and fauna of the region.
 A shared "bank" of flora and fauna images becomes a resource and a subject of competition; disputes over the "belonging" of images provoke meaningful discussions between groups, in which the characteristics of the concept of "natural zone" are clarified and connections between coordinates, altitudinal zonation, and natural complexes are discovered.
 The result is a finalized map of the continent with the distribution of natural zones, corresponding flora and fauna samples, and a system of selection arguments.

 Conclusions